 Transformers that do not have an ON/OFF switch, or have a switch and are turned on, will consume energy while plugged in, even if you do not have an appliance plugged into them.
-Therefore, you should always keep your transformers off or unplugged when not in use.
-If your transformer stops working, it may simply require a new fuse.
-Transformers can be purchased second hand from families moving back.
+Therefore you should always keep your transformers off or unplugged when not in use.

+Transformers that stop working may simply require a new fuse.
+Transformers can be bought from American bases such as or second hand from families moving back.

-You might be able to claim the purchase of transformers as part of your furniture and appliances claim.
+You might be able to claim the purchase of transformer as part of your furniture and appliances claim.
 Check with BGRS section for more information.